kevin-ch-day/ScytaleDroid/docs/static_analysis/static_analysis_pipeline_plan.md

 - **String Intelligence:** `scytaledroid/StaticAnalysis/modules/string_analysis/`
   provides extractor + pattern catalog wiring secrets, network, storage, and correlation detectors to a shared index.
+  - See `string_intelligence_explore.md` for exploratory metrics, issue flags, and CLI guidance when triaging raw string collections.
+  - See `static_analysis_data_model.md` to understand how the collected strings and detector findings are persisted alongside other static-analysis tables.
 - **Network Security Module:** `modules/network_security/` normalises NSC XML into policy graphs reused by network and correlation helpers.
 - **Correlation Engine:** The `detectors/correlation/` package handles diffing,